 Matthew Thompson, joined the SMTD faculty in 2011 and is Assistant Professor of Music and Associate Faculty with the U-M Center for Japanese Studies.
 A passionate educator, Thompson was recently described by a former student as “giving one of the most wholesome, nerdy, epic-but-modest unicorn professor experiences you’ll ever find at U-M.” Dr. Thompson is active as both a pianist and a vocal coach.
 His pioneering pedagogy and research using video game music have established him as an authority in this burgeoning and interdisciplinary academic field.

-Likely Majors/Minors: ASIAN, CE, CS, EE, ENGLISH, HISTORY, KRSTD, LING, MUSICOL, PAT, PIANO, SI, VOICE
+Likely Majors/Minors: ARTDES, ASIAN, CE, CS, DATA, EE, ENGLISH, HISTORY, KRSTD, LING, MUSICOL, PAT, PIANO, SI, VOICE

 Summer Opportunity: Summer research fellowships may be available for qualifying students.